Deshaun Watson to Miss Browns' Remaining Preseason Games

-Deshaun Watson to miss Browns' remaining preseason games originally appeared on NBC Sports Chicago
+Deshaun Watson to miss Browns' remaining preseason games originally appeared on NBC Sports Philadelphia

 Deshaun Watson will not be stepping onto an NFL field until December.